A categorification of Grassmannian cluster algebras: The Main Theorem

 \begin{proof} As $\trun$ is exact and maps projectives to projectives (Proposition~\ref{prp:tosubQk}), it induces a triangle morphism $\underline{\trun}$ between the corresponding stable categories.
 Since $\trun$ is a quotient by some projective (Theorem~\ref{thm:main}), $\underline{\trun}$ is full and faithful and a bijection on isomorphism classes, so it is a triangle equivalence (cf. \cite{Hap}).
 Since $\Ext^1(X,Y)\cong\SHom(\Omega X,Y)$, in both $\CM(A)$ and $\Sub Q_k$ (see Remark~\ref{rem:subQk} for the latter), we deduce that $\trun$ induces an isomorphism on $\Ext^1$. \end{proof}

-\begin{remark} The functor $\trun\colon \CM(A) \to \Sub Q_k$ of Theorem~\ref{thm:main} provides a one-one correspondence between the indecomposable modules in $\CM(A)$, other than $P_n$, and the indecomposable modules in $\Sub Q_k$ and furthermore this restricts to a correspondence between the indecomposable projectives in $\CM(A)$, other than $P_n$, and the indecomposable projectives in $\Sub Q_k$.
-Since $\trun$ induces an isomorphism on $\Ext^1$, it also gives a one-one correspondence between non-projective rigid indecomposables. \end{remark}
+\begin{remark} The functor $\trun\colon \CM(A) \to \Sub Q_k$ of Theorem~\ref{thm:main} provides a one-to-one correspondence between the indecomposable modules in $\CM(A)$, other than $P_n$, and the indecomposable modules in $\Sub Q_k$ and furthermore this restricts to a correspondence between the indecomposable projectives in $\CM(A)$, other than $P_n$, and the indecomposable projectives in $\Sub Q_k$.
+Since $\trun$ induces an isomorphism on $\Ext^1$, it also gives a one-to-one correspondence between non-projective rigid indecomposables. \end{remark}